 Events and event counters are used in our model for specifying coordination and dynamic security policies.
 Event types are related to different kinds of entities such as activities, roles, operations, and objects.
-For example, instantiation of an activity, execution of a role operation, admission of user in a given role etc. represent different types of events.
-The multiple occurrences of a given event type - such as multiple executions of an operation - are represented by a list.
+For example, instantiation of an activity, execution of a role operation, admission of users in a given role etc. represent different types of events.
+Multiple occurrences of a given event type - such as multiple executions of an operation - are represented by a list.
 We provide a count operator # on lists.
 Hence, #(eventName) returns the number of times the event has occurred.

-We use event counters for synchronization specification based on the model presented in [14].
-Related to each role operation are two types of events: start, and finish.
-For example, role-name.op.start or role-name.op.finish.
-For a role, we also have event types defined for join, leave, admit, and remove operations.
+We use event counters for synchronization specification based on the model presented in [13].
+Related to each role operation are three types of events: request, start, and finish.
 For each activity, we have start and finish events.

-In our model, one can also specify a derived event type by filtering an event list based on its attributes.
-For example, for a role operation execution, we can define a filter based on invoker id, such as opName.start(invoker=John).
-We can count how many times a user has invoked an operation using #(opName.start(invoker=John)).
+In our model, one can also specify a derived event type by filtering an event list based on certain event attributes.
+For example, for a role operation execution, we can define a filter based on invoker id, using the expression opName.start(invoker=John).
+We can count the number of times a user has invoked an operation using #(opName.start(invoker=John)).